aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 So far we've discussed how an RNN can be used to process the source sequence.
 What about translation?
 To do translation, we have to add an additional step.

 The proposed architecture is the so-called encoder-decoder architecture.
 The idea is that an RNN processes the input sequence, as we've shown above.
 Then another RNN, the "decoder", takes the hidden state of the "encoder" RNN as input and tries to predict the correct translated token at each timestep.
-From {% cite DBLP:conf/emnlp/ChoMGBBSB14 %}:
+From <d-cite key="DBLP:conf/emnlp/ChoMGBBSB14"></d-cite>:

 > The proposed neural network architecture, which we will refer to as an RNN Encoder–Decoder, consists of two recurrent neural networks (RNN) that